sensejs/sensejs/website/docs/overview/module.md

 # Module

+In this article, we'll discuss more details about SenseJS modules.

+In the previous article, you've learned to export injectables through modules.
+You might note that to start an HTTP server, `createHttpModule` is called, which manages HTTP traffics for you.
+You might also note that the application entry point is also a module.

-The concept of module takes an important roles in SenseJS.
-It's designed to do the following job for your apps
+The concept of the module takes an important roles in SenseJS.
+It's designed to do the following job for your
+application:

-- Pack injectables to make them to be available to be injected.
+- Export injectables to make them injectable to others
-- Initialize and de-initialize injectables.
+- Initialize and de-initialize injectables and its underlying I/O system.

 ## Creating a module